robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 >we will see that it's making circles which have period equal to frequencyBin's samplePerPeriod parameter.
 >To get power of frequency bin we need to add all of those unit vectors together, divide by number of samples in a
 >window and compute length of that final vector.
 Additionally we can convert that length into decibels.
+>Additionally if we measure angle between final vector and positive Y axis clockwise it will be equal to phase of
+>that sine wave.

 In our frequency domain chart we decided to have 160 frequency bins.
 Window size was set earlier to 1024 sample.
 It means that to create complete chart we need to do 163 840 iterations (1024 * 160).
 For better resolutions or bigger window sizes this number goes up very fast.
 That's why this basic algorithm is ultra slow.

-### Examples
+### Examples - 3 sines and window function enabled

-Let's pick one bin as an example.
+Let's pick some bin as an example because it's always better that a thousands words.
 Our sines have samplePerPeriods 28, 20 and 16.
 To not cheat lets take 'random' samplePerPeriod for example equal to 18.
 This frequency should not be present in our signal window so our expectation is that we should get small decibel value.

 [....]
+- describe algorithm, running circle [CHART]
+- show that we collect vectors per each sample [CHART]
+- sum of vectors is power of sin wave frequency that we are looking at, direction is phase of that sine wave

->When our frequency is present in a signal it will produce more and more vectors that points to the same direction.
+>When frequency that we are examining *is not present* in the signal it will produce vectors that points to many
->It's like with swing on the playground.
-Small force with proper frequency will increase the amplitude of the swing.
+>different directions.
+If we would sum them together they will all cancel each other and length of the final vector
+>will be small.

 [....]

+>When frequency that we are examining *is present* in the signal it will produce more and more vectors that points to
+>the same direction.
+It's like with swing on the playground.
+Small force with proper frequency will increase the
+>amplitude of the swing.

+### Examples - 1 sine only without window function

 ### JavaScript implementation